Hotels

 Sunshine and tourists in rambla del Born, Barcelona

-El Born is home to a number of tourist attractions, but is also home to a lot of expats, and has a more gentrified feel than other parts of the Ciutat Vella.
+El Born is home to a number of tourist attractions.
+It is also home to a lot of expats.
+El Born has a more gentrified feel than other parts of the Ciutat Vella.
 Upscale restaurants and bars are plentiful, and there are narrow streets with charming independent boutiques to explore.

 Things to see: Santa Caterina Market; Picasso Museum; El Born CCM; City park